Neloy-Barman/Blender-Artworks/Must_Know_Things.md

 * It's used to make the edge sharper while using suvb-division surface modifier.
 * It has a factor of 0 to 1. **Selecting object+Shift+E**
 * We dn't get control of the edge then.
 Instead of using it we can use loop cut to perform beveling.
 That's more handy to do.

+## Origin to Geometry
+* Sometimes, when you work, origin gets out of the mesh.
+* Don't forget to perform **Set Origin to Geometry** when needed.

+## Make object data single user and apply modifier
+* Sometimes this happens while perform universal scaling or applying modifier to the objects that you create as the linked object.
+* To solve this issue, selecting the **Object**, go to **Object** from upper panel.
+* Choose **Relations -> Make Single User -> Object & Data**.